 How Data Flows Through the TCP/IP Model

-Let us take an example of a web browser talking to a web server.
-In this case, data will flow from top to bottom through the layers in the following order: the Application layer, the Transport layer, the Internet layer, and the Network Access layer.
-Where each layer will encapsulate and decapsulates packets to process data and pass data to the next layer.
+For example, when a web browser talks to a web server, data flows from top to bottom through the Application layer, the Transport layer, the Internet layer, and the Network Access layer.
+Each layer encapsulates the data with its own header before handing it off.

 How can the TCP/IP model be used to troubleshoot networking issues?